How deep does your disaster recovery plan go?

 Active File Backups

 Another partial backup solution is only to worry about your active or sensitive files.
-Many businesses that are not technically oriented consider only consider certain files to be worthy of a recovery plan.
-Your managers may think “What files can’t my team live without?”.
+Many businesses that are not technically oriented considered only consider certain files to be worthy of a recovery plan.
+Your managers may think "What files can't my team live without?".
 While the files that fit this description are very important to back up, often what is considered is an incomplete picture of all the assets your teams really need to do their jobs.

 The purpose of disaster recovery is to get your business back on its feet quickly, thumbing your nose at the hacker or electrical storm that might have taken you out of commission for weeks of infrastructure rebuilding.
 But only including key files and active projects in your disaster recovery plan is like saying that a single filing cabinet contains everything you need to run a business.
 Ask yourself this instead: